Lane routing

 Keep the dashboard hostname separate from app hostnames.

 Relay itself serves the dashboard root on its own host.
 If you point an app at the same hostname, requests can resolve to the dashboard instead of the app.
-Give the dashboard and each app separate hosts.
+Give the dashboard and each app separate hosts so session cookies and route ownership stay legible.

 Dashboard host

-Use a dedicated admin host such as `admin.f4ust.com`.
+Use a dedicated admin host such as admin.relay.example.com.

 App host

-If nginx is still bound to :80/:443, it will intercept requests before Relay's Caddy proxy can route them.
+If nginx is still bound to :80 or :443, it will intercept requests before Relay's Caddy proxy can route them.
+Stop and disable it.

 Saved guard